tanseda/serverless-orders/README.md

 ## System Architecture
-Please see the details of system architecture in [here.](../main/system-architecture.md)
+Please see the details of the system architecture in [here.](../main/system-architecture.md)

 ## Code structure
 Please see the details of the code structure in [here](../main/code-structure.md)